Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations

-We start with the main algebraic component of our argument, which we call {\em the two-level Nekrasov's equations}.
+We next explain the main algebraic component of our argument, which we call {\em the two-level Nekrasov's equations}.
 The equations take a different form depending on whether $\theta = 1$ or $\theta \neq 1$.
 We forgo stating the equation for the case $\theta = 1$ until the main text, see Theorem \ref{TN1Theta1}.

 \begin{theorem} Let $\mathbb{P}^{\theta}_N$ be a probability distribution as in (\ref{S1PDef}) for $\theta \neq 1$, $M \geq 1$ and $N \geq 2$.
-Let $\mathcal{M} \subset \mathbb{C}$ be open and $[0 , M + 1 + (N-1)\cdot \theta] \subset \mathcal{M}.$ Suppose there exist six functions $\phi_i^t$, $\phi_i^b$ and $\phi_i^m$ for $i = 1,2$ that are analytic in $\mathcal{M}$ and such that
+Let $\mathcal{M} \subseteq \mathbb{C}$ be open and $[0 , M + 1 + (N-1)\cdot \theta] \subset \mathcal{M}.$ Suppose there exist six functions $\phi_i^t$, $\phi_i^b$ and $\phi_i^m$ for $i = 1,2$ that are analytic in $\mathcal{M}$ and such that

 for all $z \in [ 1, M + (N-1) \cdot \theta]$ and $\hat{z} \in [ \theta + 1, M + (N-1)\cdot \theta]$.
 In addition we suppose that

 Define $R_1(z)$ and $R_2(z)$ through